 3) Patrons with overdue items who do not have e-mail will be called 14 days after the due date.
 An automatic bill will be generated and sent via the US Postal Service 21 days after the due date.
 Patrons also will be charged mailing fees.
 Failure to receive notices does not exempt patrons from the responsibility of payment for the library materials or overdue fines.

-5) Borrowing times for books, audio books, and VHS tapes will be 2 weeks with 2 renewals (for a total of 6 weeks).
+5) Borrowing times for books and audio books will be 2 weeks with 2 renewals (for a total of 6 weeks).
 DVDs and magazines may be borrowed for 7 days with 2 renewals (for a total of 3 weeks).

 6) Patrons will be able to track their accounts online using their barcode numbers as their usernames.
 Previous passwords will no longer work.
 Contact the library for new passwords.